leonid-shevtsov/SearchInProject_SublimeText/README.md

 ## Configuration

 Configuration is stored in a separate, user-specific `SearchInProject.sublime-settings` file.
-See the default file for configuration options; links to both could be found in the main menu in `Preferences -> Package Settings -> Search In Project`.
+See the default file for configuration options; links to both <colgroup></colgroup>ld be found in the main menu in `Preferences -> Package Settings -> Search In Project`.

 On any OS I recommend you to install [ack](http://betterthangrep.com/), and use it instead of the default `grep`/`findstr`, because it's much faster.
 [Here's how to install ack on Windows](http://stackoverflow.com/questions/1023710/how-can-i-install-and-use-ack-library-on-windows).